SoarGroup/SoarGroup.github.io/docs/soar_manual/06_SemanticMemory.md

 Spreading activation values spread according to network structure.
-That is, spreading sources will add to the spreading activation values of any of their child LTIs, according to the directed graph structure with in smem(not working memory).
+That is, spreading sources will add to the spreading activation values of any of their child LTIs, according to the directed graph structure within smem (not working memory).
 The amount of spread is controlled by the `spreading-continue-probability` parameter.
 By default this value is set to 0.9.
 This would mean that $90\ \%$ of an LTI’s spreading activation value would be divided among its direct children (without subtracting from its own value).
 This value is multiplicative with depth.
 A "grandchild" LTI, connected at a distance of two from a source LTI, would receive spreading according to
-$0.
-9 \times 0 .9 = 0.81$ of the source spreading activation value.
+$0.9 \times 0.9 = 0.81$ of the source spreading activation value.

 Spreading activation values are updated each decision cycle only as needed for specific smem retrievals.
 For efficiency, two limits exist for the amount of